foxminchan/CoolShop/README.md

   - The promotion service manages the promotions available in the store.
   - The notification service sends notifications to users.
   - The rating service manages the ratings and reviews of products.
-- Each service integrates elements of [Clean Architecture](https://jasontaylor.dev/clean-architecture-getting-started/), [Vertical Slice Architecture](https://www.jimmybogard.com/vertical-slice-architecture/), and [Hexagonal Architecture](https://netflixtechblog.com/ready-for-changes-with-hexagonal-architecture-b315ec967749), resulting in a clean, maintainable, and testable codebase.
-I implemented various frameworks for developing services, such as [.NET Core](https://dotnet.microsoft.com/), [NestJS](https://nestjs.com/), and [FastAPI](https://fastapi.tiangolo.com/).
+- Each service integrates elements of [Clean Architecture](https://jasontaylor.dev/clean-architecture-getting-started/) and [Vertical Slice Architecture](https://www.jimmybogard.com/vertical-slice-architecture/), resulting in a clean, maintainable, and testable codebase.
-- Additionally, the application integrates an LLM (Large Language Model) for semantic search and chatbot functionality.
-The LLM is built with [Ollama](https://ollama.com/) and utilizes RAG (Retrieval-Augmented Generation) to enhance retrieval and response generation **_[This feature is under development]_**.
+- For website development, the application uses [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor) Interactive Server **_[This feature is under development]_**.

 </p>